Updated: August 13, 2022.

 Here is how to check if a website has an XML sitemap with the use of the SEO Site Checkup tool:

-Depending on the CMS of the website, XML sitemaps may be available at different URLs.
+Depending on the CMS of the website, you will be able to locate XML sitemaps at different URLs.

 The most popular content management systems have their own default XML sitemap locations that are worth checking as well.

-- If you know the CMS of the website you are examining, the chances are its XML sitemap is at a default location for this CMS.
+• If you know the CMS of the website you are examining, the chances are its XML sitemap URL is at a default location for this CMS for this site URL.

 Below are the default XML sitemap locations for the most popular content management systems and links to documentation.